2016–17 Atlético Madrid season: August

 On 6 August, Atlético was set to play its fourth pre-season match on 6 August against Galatasaray, but the match was canceled due to circumstances in Turkey.
 Atlético instead organized a replacement match on 6 August against Crotone.
-On 4 August, Atlético announced it had extended the contract of Theo Hernandez, and that he would be loaned out to Alavés for the 2016–17 season.
+On 4 August, Atlético announced it had extended the contract of Théo Hernandez, and that he would be loaned out to Alavés for the 2016–17 season.
 On 6 August, the club played its fourth match of the pre-season under "LaLiga World", defeating Crotone 2–0 via Nicolas Gaitán and Diogo Jota goals.
 That same day, the club extended the contract of centre back Lucas Hernandez until 2020.
 On 11 August, the club has reached an €18 million agreement with Swansea City for the transfer of striker Borja Bastón.

 Atlético played his fifth game of the pre-season competing for the Ramón de Carranza Trophy.
 The club was defeated by Cádiz in a penalty shootout after a dubious penalty in the 90th minute led to Cádiz nullifying Yannick Carrasco's goal.
 Atlético's last opponent in the current pre-season was "Nigeria All Star".
 Shortly before the match on 13 August, Atlético and Villarreal reached an agreement for the loan of Rafael Santos Borré for the 2016–17 season.
 In the last friendly match, Atlético won and finished third in the Carranza after beating Nigeria All Stars; goals were scored by Gaitán and Godín.
 Atlético finished its pre-season with a record of 4–1–1, scoring eight goals and conceding three.

 After the clubs had already agreed the loan deal of André Moreira to Belenenses, the clubs later reached an agreement cancelling the deal.
 On 18 August, Atlético has reached an agreement with Vitória de Guimarães for the loan of Bernard Mensah for the remainder of the season.
 Atlético also confirmed the transfer of Axel Werner from Argentinian club Atlético Rafaela; he was immediately loaned to Boca Juniors.
 Atlético also loaned out Emiliano Velázquez to Braga.

 In its first league match, on 22 August, Atlético drew against Alavés 1–1, with a penalty scored by Kevin Gameiro.
 On 25 August, Atlético has reached an agreement with Sunderland for the loan of Javier Manquillo and an agreement with Porto for the loan of Óliver.
 On the same day, Atlético were drawn into Group D of the Champions League alongside German champion Bayern Munich, Dutch champion PSV and runner-up in the Russian championship Rostov.
 On 27 August, the club has reached an agreement with Porto for the loan of Diogo Jota until the end of the season.
 Atlético drew in its second league match against newly promoted Leganés, 0–0.